 The first item that hit me be about this JRC receiver of the 90’s was the fact that it does not include a keyboard for entry of frequencies.
 In my view it does not make the set any more difficult to use, after all it is marketed for the maritime/commercial market.
 The encoder that is used for the Mhz/Memory Channel on this NRD-301A worked to my liking and has a good feel to it.
 However once in a awhile it will skip a beat if you turn it slow, that is it will take 2 clicks for a 1 MHz advance.
 Or it will go backwards, one click up, it goes one MHz down.
 Appears not to be a optical encoder being used here ?

 Cabinet construction of the NRD-301A is almost a dead ringer to the NRD-93.

 All aluminum, including it's Green MPBX10832 optional outer cabinet.

-A note about the antenna connector on many JRC receivers.
+A note about the antenna connector on many professional JRC receivers.
 The

 female (Japan mfg "ITK") SO-239 connector found on the

-NRD-301A and the NRD-93 are of a strange metric thread.
+NRD-301A and the NRD-93 test samples were of of a strange (metric ?) thread.
 Many (if

 not most) USA style male PL259 connectors/adapters will not fit